Bjarne Stroustrup's FAQ makes it crystal clear. One of the design goals for C++11 was to make C++ even better for the embedded world.

-I had a long fight how to present the features in structured way.
+I had a long fight on how to present the features in a structured way.
 In addition, the features are often dependent on the C++ standard.
 Here is my plan.
 The features are the answers to typical requirements in the embedded programming.
 The requirements are the key points of my structure.

 - High safety requirements